Apple has a $399 iPhone SE for the budget-conscious as coronavirus stalls economy

 Apple will begin selling the new model online while its stores around the world are closed, except those within its greater China sales region.
 Apple gets about 31% of its sales from its elegant stores and website, with 69% coming from partners such as mobile carriers and other retailers.

 Apple said partners would decide whether to sell the phones in their physical stores.
 Many of Apple's resellers are trying to guide customers toward online sales.
 Major partners such as Best Buy Inc have reduced their hours, and AT&T Inc has closed about 40% of its U.S. retail stores.
+Best Buy said customers would be able to pre-order the new iPhone on its website and either have it shipped to their home or use the company's curbside pickup option.
 Verizon Communications Inc, which has stopped selling any phones in physical stores, told Reuters on Wednesday that it will not sell the iPhone SE in stores.
-T-Mobile US Inc and Best Buy did not immediately respond to requests for comment.
+T-Mobile US Inc did not immediately respond to requests for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)